Gastric Sleeve Weight Loss

 |Time after surgery||

 * The weight loss results above are averages.
 Individual patients can lose more or less weight than the average.

-Our %EWL (percent excess weight loss) statistics are for all gastric sleeve operations completed 2008-2017 (n=400).
+Our %EWL (percent excess weight loss) statistics are for all gastric sleeve operations completed by Dr. Oliak through mid 2018 (n=423).
 Gagner et al reported average %EWL for 130 surgeons and 46,133 gastric sleeve operations.
 Fischer et al compiled data from 123 published gastric sleeve weight loss studies (12,129 gastric sleeve operations), and reported average %EWL, and %EWL range by surgeon/program.

 Gastric Sleeve Weight Loss – Published Studies

 There have been 100s of studies published on gastric sleeve weight loss, by 100s of surgeons.
-The quick summary of the published literature is that gastric sleeve surgery is effective for weight loss, but the amount of average weight loss varies depending on the surgeon and program.*
+The quick summary of the published literature is that gastric sleeve surgery is effective for weight loss, but the amount of average weight loss varies between different surgeons and programs.*

 Because the published studies are quite variable in what they report, several researchers have published review studies.
 Review studies compile data from numerous other studies to get a more accurate big picture view.

 Fischer et al published a review study on gastric sleeve weight loss that compiled data from 123 published gastric sleeve weight loss studies with a total of 12,129 gastric sleeve patients.
 The authors reported overall average weight loss to be 56% EWL (excess weight loss) at 1 year, and 64% EWL at 2 years.*